dhamma1991/milestone-project-4/README.md

 However, in the end, for the first release of the app I found it much easier to just build the level system into the tasks and accounts app.

 Since I do intend to continue developing this project I left the levelsystem app in place.
 This will be built upon for a subsequent release.
+It will be noted that levelsystem is not included in Django's installed apps.

 # Testing